jamii/jamii.github.com/_drafts/relational-ui.markdown

     </footer>
 </section>
 ```
+{% endraw %}

-Note the line `{% for item in items %}`.
+Note the line `{% raw %}{% for item in items %}{% endraw %}`.
 Every time we want to express this relationship in a datalog language we have to start a new query or subquery, because if `items` is empty the entire query will return nothing, rather than a parent with zero children.
 This requires breaking up the flow of the tree, making it harder to understand the structure of the UI when reading the code.

-So we want to create a relational analogue to these template languages, to allow us to express these hierarchical relationships in a way that directly mimics the structure of the resulting tree.
+So we want to create a relational analogue to these template languages, to allow us to express these hierarchical relationships in a way that visually mimics the structure of the resulting tree.

-## Semantics

-### Templates
+## Templates

 Imp templates look like this: